History of the Jews in Bukovina: Soviet occupation and Axis period

-Many Jews were deported to Siberia from that region following the Soviet takeover, including a disproportionate number of Jews.
-According to the authoritative estimate of Dov Levin, the top expert in the history of the Jews in the territories occupied by the Soviet Union in 1939-1940, with which Jean Ancel concurs, the number of Bukovinian Jews who were deported to Soviet Asia in June 1941 was 5,000, together with 10,000 from Bessarabia; about half of them died in there according to Jean Ancel, the specialist on the Holocaust in Romania and Transnistria.
-A number of 4,000 of the Bukovinian Jews deported to Siberia by the Soviet in 1941 were from Chernivtsi according to Jean Ancel.
-A year later, the Axis invaded the Soviet Union and Northern Bukovina was reoccupied in June–July 1941.
+On June 22, 1941, the Axis invaded the Soviet Union and Northern Bukovina was reoccupied in June–July 1941.
 At least 5,000 to 10,000 Bukovinian Jews, as well as at least 45,000-50,000 Bessarabian Jews, at least 50,000-60,000 Jews from the ex-Romanian areas overall, escaped into the Soviet interior from the Axis invasion.
 Perhaps as many as 100,000 to 130,000 Jews from Bessarabia and northern Bukovina left with the Soviets (including the deportees), including 124,000 according to Radu Ioanid.

-The Romanian recovery of northern Bukovina, Bessarabia and Hertsa had a disastrous effect on the Jewish population, as the invading Nazi and Romanian soldiers immediately began to massacre Jews.
+The Romanian recovery of northern Bukovina, Bessarabia and Hertsa had a disastrous effect on the Jewish population, as the invading German and Romanian soldiers immediately began to massacre Jews.
 Thousands of Bukovinian Jews (perhaps as many as 10,000) were killed by Romanian and German soldiers, by Einsatzgruppe D (a German SS mobile killing unit specialized in killing Jews and Communists in the territories of the former Soviet Union), as well as ethnic Ukrainian (a majority of the population) and Romanian northern Bukovinian civilians, before the deportations to Transnistria.
-The number of Jews who were killed in Bukovina was 8,197 according to the Yad Vashem database, with names included.
+The number of Jews who were killed in Bukovina was 8,500 according to the Yad Vashem database, with names included.
 The number of Jews who were killed in the city of Chernivtsi itself was 3,372 according to the Yad Vashem database, with names included.
 Most of these Jews were killed by the German Einsatzgruppe D. The total number of Chernivtsi Jews killed by the SS (Einsatzgruppe D) in July and August 1941 was 3,106 according to the Einsatzgruppe reports, while the Romanians killed 400, though survivor testimonies suggest that perhaps more people were killed.
-The survivors were forced into ghettos, awaiting their transfer to work camps in Transnistria; the deportations took place in the fall of 1941.
-About 57,000 Jews from Bukovina in its historical boundaries were deported to Transnistria by the Romanian authorities by November 1941.
+In a July 18, 1941, memorandum to Romania's military dictator Ion Antonescu, the National Peasants' Party leader Iuliu Maniu protested in two paragraphs against the massacres of Bessarabian and northern Bukovinian Jews as well as the Iasi pogrom.